value-enabled-web/vew-api/README.md

 # 👨‍🔬 vew-api

-An experimental API for [Value-Enabled Text](https://github.com/seetee-io/value-enabled-web).
+An experimental API for the [Value-Enabled Web](https://github.com/seetee-io/value-enabled-web) (VEW).

 ## How to Run